SamuelJoutard/DrivingPointsPredictionMIR/README.md

 # Driving Points prediction

-Code used for the experiments presented in [this paper](https://arxiv.org/abs/2208.03232).
+Code used for the experiments presented in [Driving Points Prediction For Abdominal Probabilistic Registration](https://arxiv.org/abs/2208.03232).

 ##  Overview